 You can perform a graceful firmware upgrade of a FortiGate-7000 FGCP HA cluster by enabling uninterruptible-upgrade and session-pickup.
 A graceful firmware upgrade only causes minimal traffic interruption.
-For more information about graceful HA upgrades, see HA cluster firmware upgrades.

-Upgrading the firmware of a standalone FortiGate-7000, or FortiGate-7000 HA cluster with uninterrupable-upgrade disabled interrupts traffic because the firmware running on the FIMs and FPMs upgrades in one step.
+Upgrading the firmware of a standalone FortiGate-7000, or FortiGate-7000 HA cluster with uninterruptible-upgrade disabled interrupts traffic because the firmware running on the FIMs and FPMs upgrades in one step.
 These firmware upgrades should be done during a quiet time because traffic will be interrupted during the upgrade process.

 A firmware upgrade takes a few minutes, depending on the number of FIMs and FPMs in your FortiGate-7000 system.
-Some firmware upgrades may take longer depending on factors such as the size of the configuration and whether an upgrade of the DP2 processor is included.
+Some firmware upgrades may take longer depending on factors such as the size of the configuration.